tulleuchen/jirastopwatch/README.md

 ## Planned features

+* Adding issue keys with auto-complete/selecting from list - list provided by current JQL filter

 * Better visual feedback when posting worklog to Jira (to indicate success)

 Feature-requests are more than welcome :-)